ShaikhNabeelShabbir/twitter-scrpare/README.md

 - **Proxy Support:** Add proxy configuration and usage in the scraper logic.
 - **Observability:** Integrate with logging/metrics platforms for deeper insight.
 - **Account Recycling:** Implement logic to rest and recycle accounts after use.
+- **Further Modularity:** The orchestrator's modular design makes it easy to add new scraping flows, job types, or account management strategies.

 ## License